Great-Sun-Group/credex-core/docs/workplan/DCO_deployment.md

 2. Set up alerts for failed updates or prolonged update processes
 3. Monitor system performance during and after updates
 4. Implement a dashboard for visualizing the status of infrastructure components
+5. Enhance logging mechanisms to provide more detailed insights into deployment behavior

 ## 8. Rollback Procedures